 Ontario legislators have defeated a bill that would made it impossible for Quebec-based construction firms to work on provincial and municipal projects.

 © Cole Burston

-Protesting Ottawa truckers shut down the Champlain Bridge last month.
+Protesting Ottawa truckers shut down the Champlain Bridge earlier this summer.

 By Jacob Serebrin

 Members of the provincial Liberals and New Democrats on Thursday voted down the proposed legislation, which Ottawa-area Progressive Conversative member of provincial Parliament Jack MacLaren introduced as a private member’s bill earlier this year.